wasayq5/NaturalHazardsWebMap/README.md

 ## Installation

 There's no need for any installation to access the live application.
-Simply visit the provided link to access the web map.
-You can access the live application here: [Natural Disasters Web Map](https://disasters_map-1-e0855033.deta.app/)
+You can access the application here: [Natural Disasters Web Map](https://disasters_map-1-e0855033.deta.app/)